contractlevel/sbt/README.md

 ### Whitelisted

-- can mint a token if whitelist is enabled
+- can mint themself a token if whitelist is enabled

 ### Blacklisted